hyeuk-jung/Udacity_DSND_Term2/Part 11. Data Scientist Capstone/README.md

 ## 3. File Descriptions
   Due to the sensitive nature of dataset, it is not made publicly available to the general public.
   ```
+  - models_and_results # pickled models and prediction results

   - Arvato Project Workbook.html
   - Arvato Project Workbook.ipynb
   - README.md